redhat-cop/infra.aap_configuration/README.md

 ## External requirements

-This collection depends on the awx.collection since it uses the modules there.
+This collection depends on the [awx.awx collection](https://galaxy.ansible.com/awx/awx) since it uses the modules there.

 ### Supported connections
 <!-- Optional.
 If your collection supports only specific connection types (such as HTTPAPI, netconf, or others), list them here. -->